encounterplus/module-packer/README.md

   - description: The Evil McEvilface can take 1 legendary actions, using the Explosion option below.
   - name: Explosion
     description: "The Evil McEvilface suddenly explodes doing 1d20 damage to all creatures within 10 ft.
 This kills the Evil McEvilface."
+mythic-actions:
+  - description: If The Evil McEvilface's Smells Bad Trait has activated in the last hour, it can use the options below as legendary actions.
+  - name: Bonk
+    description: "The Evil McEvilface can bonk you."
 description: Evil McEvilface lives in the sewer, but not in a cool way like a Ninja Turtle.
 ```
 ~~~